The Historical Society of Princeton headquaters is at Updike Farmstead at 354 Quaker Road.

-The Farmstead is listed on the State and National Register of Historic Places and lies within Princeton Township's Princeton Battlefield/Stony Brook Settlement Historic District.
+The Farmstead is listed on the State and National Register of Historic Places and lies within the Princeton Battlefield/Stony Brook Settlement Historic District.
 Benjamin Clarke, an early Stony Brook settler, first owned the land as part of a 1200-acre parcel he purchased in 1696.
 The Farmstead is along the route followed by Continental troops on their way to engage British soldiers at the neighboring Thomas Clarke farm at Princeton Battlefield.
 The original Benjamin Clarke property, which was divided up over time, remained in the hands of his descendents for over 150 years.
 In 1892, George Furman Updike Sr. acquired approximately 190 acres of the original farmland and added buildings to the site, including a large barn.
 In 1969, the Updike family sold 184 acres of the property to the Institute for Advanced Study.
 Brother and sister, Stanley and Sarah Updike, continued to live on the remaining six acres under their deaths in 2002.

 The Historical Society of Princeton is a private, non-profit organization.
 Its activities are made possible through individual contributions; grants from corporations, foundations, and government agencies; and earned income.
 Membership fees are an important source of income.
-In addition to supporting one of Princeton's most important historical and educational resources, members enjoy the following benefits: invitations to exhibition previews and special events, discounts on Society-sponsored programs and trips, and much more.
+In addition to supporting one of Princeton's most important historical and educational resources, members enjoy the following benefits: invitations to exhibition previews and special events, discounts on Society-sponsored programs, and much more.
 See our Membership information page for details.